This page describes the out-of-the-box Recurly for Salesforce integration. This feature is available on the Recurly Professional and Elite plans.

 - Tax Collection

-Also on the plan page, you can view the Subscriptions, Invoices, and Transactions related to each one of these plans once they have been synced from Recurly.
+On the Recurly Plan page, you can also view the Add Ons and Subscriptions related to each one of these plans once they have been synced from Recurly.
+If your Recurly plans are being linked to Salesforce products, you can see the linked Salesforce product in a dedicated field.

-Recurly synchronizes your add-ons with the following fields in the Recurly Add-Ons object within Salesforce:
+Recurly synchronizes your plan add-ons with the following fields in the Recurly Add-Ons object within Salesforce:

 - Add-On Name